wishy78/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 Set your API key as an environment variable called "HEROKU_API_KEY".

-Add a new job to your `.gitlab-ci.yml` file (or again, you could make this a new job).
+Add a new job to your `.gitlab-ci.yml` file.
 You need to:

 * Install the Heroku CLI
+  * Install its dependencies with `apk add --update-cache curl bash npm`
+  * Install the tool itself with `curl https://cli-assets.heroku.com/install.sh | sh`
 * Add all the commands that you ran manually before.
 Namely:
   * Build your image
   * Log in to the Heroku container registry